What to do if you test positive for COVID-19

 “If you get vaccinated and your family is vaccinated, you can feel good about enjoying a typical Thanksgiving, Christmas, with your family and close friends,” Dr. Anthony Fauci, President Biden’s top medical adviser, said Monday.

 Dr. Leana Wen, an emergency physician and author of the book “Lifelines: A Doctor’s Journey in the Fight for Public Health,” spoke to Yahoo News about what to do if you or someone in your household tests positive for COVID-19.
+(Some responses have been edited for clarity.)

 Yahoo News: What are the first steps you should take if you learn of a previous COVID-19 exposure?